 - Get extra help from energy services

 More guides on energy bills

-- Visit our Energy Shopping guide for tips on Reading your bill and annual statement (opens external website)
+- Visit the Citizens Advice energy shopping guide for tips on Understanding your energy bill (opens external website)

 - Contact the Citizens Advice consumer helpline (opens external website) if you need help, advice or further assistance with your bill.

 - See our Key terms explained section for definitions you may come across when talking about you energy bill, from 'Tariff Comparison Rate (TCR)' to 'Economy 7'.

 - See our facts and figures infographic for a simple overview of Bills, prices and profits.

 - See our guide on Energy bill credit and claiming credit back